 - Hepatitis C

 In some cases, people obtain these infections because they share needles with others, and those sharing partners have an infection.
 However, some people get these infections due to the way in which they behave while they’re high.
-For example, a study in the Western Journal of Medicine found that 27 percent of young drug users were likely to share needles, but of those IV drug users, 59 percent reported having more than two sexual partners in six months.
-These users may have obtained their infections through their sexual practices, as well as their use of needles.
+Up to 27 percent of young drug users were likely to share needles, but of those IV drug users, 59 percent reported having more than two sexual partners in six months.2 These users may have obtained infections through their sexual practices, as well as their use of needles.

-Infections like this are harder to treat than simple bacterial infections.
-Sometimes treatments can help to stem the tide of the infection, but sometimes these infections remain within the person’s body for life, and if that person continues to share needles, others could become infected.
+Illnesses like HIV, tetanus, and hepatitis are harder to treat than simple bacterial infections.
+Sometimes treatments can help to stem the tide of the disease, but sometimes these illnesses remain within the person’s body for life, and if that person continues to share needles, others could become infected.

 Treating an Addiction

-Infections caused by injecting drugs can be serious, and these conditions tend to get worse if they’re neglected for long periods of time.
-Unfortunately, it’s hard for addicted people to get the right kind of medical help until they deal with their addictions.
-When that addiction is in place, getting and using drugs is the only thing that matters.
-Treatment can help to break that spell.
+Diseases and infections caused by injecting drugs can be serious, and these conditions tend to get worse if they’re neglected for long periods of time.
+The power of addiction may deter many people from seeking help for an infection or illness.
+Unfortunately, it’s hard for IV drug users to get the right kind of medical help they need without also having to facethe underlying addiction.
+Once an addiction is in place, getting and using drugs becomes the only thing that matters.
+Treatment can help to break that pattern.

 At Black Bear Lodge, we can help.
-Our trained clinicians can help the person you love to understand why sobriety is so important, and our treatments can help to bring a lasting sobriety to life.
-Please call us, and we’ll tell you more.
+Our experienced and caring clinicians can help the person you love understand why sobriety is so important, and our treatments can help bring lasting wellness to life.
+Please call us at 706-914-2327 to learn more about individualized addiction treatment for yourself or someone you love.